 #6.
 Only keep tabs open that you need.

 As freelancers, most of us spend all or most of our days on our laptops.
-That means that there’s tons of distractions to make us procrastinate on our work – YouTube, Facebook, your grandma commenting on an old photo.
-The best way to combat this is to force yourself to close all of the tabs you don’t need open during work-time.
+That means that there are tons of distractions to make us procrastinate on our work – YouTube, Facebook, your grandma commenting on an old photo.
+The best way to combat this is to force yourself to close all of the tabs you don’t need open during work time.

 So close your Facebook, save that YouTube video for later, and focus only on those tabs that are needed for work.
 There are even some apps on your laptop to help you to do this kind of focus work.

 Freelancers and to-do lists are inseparable.
 We all try to get down everything we need to possibly do every day and what happens?
 We end up with a to-do list that’s still full at the end of the day.
 How can you combat this?

 Try prioritizing the items on your to-do list next time.
 Sure, you should still write down everything that you need to be done.
 But what do you need to do today?
 Or in the morning?
 Be sure to separate your list into two sections: those things that need to get done ASAP and those that can wait another day.

 If you listen to Spotify or other music streaming services whenever you work, try out some “focus music” stations or playlists next time you try to do your work.
 Music like classical or soft jazz or voice-less house will help you really zone in on what you’re trying to do and get stuff done and stop procrastinating.
 Plus, this is backed up by science too, so you know it’s one you have to try!